 |50 hours (minimum) |

-Entry is through submission of an application form, evidence of qualifications, 2 suitable references, a satisfactory criminal records check and a personal interview.
+Entry is through submission of an application form, evidence of qualifications, two suitable references, a satisfactory criminal records check and a personal interview.
 The following requirements comply with both QAA and BACP’s standards for training in psychotherapy:

 - Evidence of study at RQF (Recognised Qualifications Framework) level 3 qualification (or equivalent) – e.g. A level, NVQ, BTEC